eadwu/monorepo/macOS/encrypted.lvm.md

     af00
     [enter]

-Boot partition
+Boot Partition

-**There is suppose to be free space.
-Read more about Apple's partitioning policy [here](https://developer.apple.com/library/content/technotes/tn2166/_index.html#//apple_ref/doc/uid/DTS10003927-CH1-SUBSECTION5).**

     New
     [enter]
     +128Mib
-    +128Mib
+    +256Mib
     [enter]
     [enter]

-Swap partition

-***The size of this partition is opinion based.
-Some say it isn't needed but I usually just make a 2GB partition when I have 4GB RAM built-in with no problems so far.***

-**If you don't want to create a swap partition but a swap file follow the instructions [here](https://github.com/pandeiro/arch-on-air/blob/master/README.org#4-format-and-mount-partitions)**
+Root Partition

     New
     [enter]
     [enter]
-    +2Gib
-    8200
     [enter]

-Root partition

-    New
+    8e00
     [enter]
-    [enter]
-    [enter]
-    [enter]
-    [enter]

-#### Formatting partitions

-If you followed the above directions and assuming you only have macOS then
+The current partition setup for this currently:

-/dev/sda4 should be the Boot Loader partition
+    /dev/sda4 - Boot Loader

-/dev/sda5 should be the Boot partition
+    /dev/sda5 - Boot Partition

-/dev/sda6 should be the Swap partition

-/dev/sda7 should be the Root partition
+    /dev/sda6 - Root Partition

+Adjust the following commands based on your setup.

+To set it up for LVM run `cryptsetup luksFormat /dev/sda6`, type __YES__ and then create a password for it.

+To create the swap/roots partitions we will need access to the drive so run `cryptsetup open --type luks /dev/sda6 lvm` and enter your password.

+__SSD Configuration : Run `pvcreate --dataalignment 1m /dev/mapper/lvm` otherwise run `pvcreate /dev/mapper/lvm`__

+Run `vgcreate volgroup0 /dev/mapper/lvm`.

+To create the swap partition run `lvcreate -L 2GB volgroup0 -n lv_swap`.
+Edit the size of this partition accordingly to your needs.
+It is also possible to skip this partition.

+To create the root partition run `lvcreate -l 100%FREE volgroup0 -n lv_root`.

+Then run `modprobe dm_mod`, `vgscan`, and `vgchange -ay`.

+#### Formatting and Mounting Partitions

     mkfs.ext4 /dev/sda5
-    mkfs.ext4 /dev/sda7
+    mkfs.ext4 /dev/volgroup0/lv_root
-    mkswap /dev/sda6
+    mkswap /dev/volgroup0/lv_swap
-    swapon /dev/sda6
+    swapon /dev/volgroup0/lv_swap

-    mount /dev/sda7 /mnt
+    mount /dev/volgroup0/lv_root /mnt
     mkdir /mnt/boot && mount /dev/sda5 /mnt/boot

 #### Installation
+Due to minimal difference between the steps, this is basically a copy and paste of the standard installation.

 We will be setting up wireless here.
-You can use `wifi-menu` or [netctl](https://github.com/Kutoru/arch-x-os/blob/1.x/macOS/netctl.1-0-0.md).
+You can use `wifi-menu` or [netctl](https://github.com/Kutoru/arch-x-os/blob/master/resources/netctl.md).
 Verify you have internet access with `ping -c 3 google.com`

     pacstrap /mnt base base-devel
 #### FStab